Quicky Cycles

 However, some cities, counties, and states only allow regular bikes and traditional cyclists to use bike lanes and multi-use paths.
 Class 1 e-bikes are most commonly allowed, and so are Class 2 in many places; just be careful with Class 3 if that’s where you plan to ride.

 E-bikes are typically permitted in street bike lanes — but always check your local e-bike regulations to be sure.
-Pictured: Premium 3 Low Step.

 Distance Biking